 The foundation is a public charity under 501(c)(3) and 170(b)(1)(A) of the Internal Revenue Service Code.
 Contributions are tax deductible to the extent permitted by law.

-Children's Hospital of Pittsburgh Foundation is the sole fundraising arm of UPMC Children's Hospital of Pittsburgh.
+UPMC Children's Hospital Foundation is the sole fundraising arm of UPMC Children's Hospital of Pittsburgh.
 All contributions are tax deductible to the limit of the law.
 Official registration and financial information may be obtained from the Pennsylvania Department of State by calling toll free within Pennsylvania 1-800-732-0999.
 Registration does not imply endorsement.
 The information presented is not intended as legal or tax advice.
 Please consult your advisor for more information.